This post has been updated 10/31/2020. It was originally published 11/5/2018.

 Social media has afforded us many benefits as well as drawbacks as a society.
 One thing that could be viewed as either, depending on your perspective, is the ability to post opinions and all manner of multi-media about topics such as religion and politics.
 Not only can we easily post controversial items, which may or may not ever be brought up in polite face-to-face conversation, but we can sound off from the comfort of our keyboard, without ever having to speak a word or see the reactions of people who may disagree with us.

 This can be both good and bad.
 For one, it allows us to more clearly see the political leanings of those we follow on social media.
 It is enlightening in that regard.
-I for one rarely bring up politics when talking to people in person, but if you want to know where I stand on various issues, a quick look at my Twitter profile says a lot.
-Similarly, I learn volumes about the leanings of friends from all stripes of life on social media – information that I might not otherwise ever know.
+I for one rarely bring up politics when talking to people in person.
+You might find little hints about my thoughts here and there in what I post.
+I learn volumes about the leanings of friends from all stripes of life on social media – information that I might not otherwise ever know.

 Some of my friends and acquaintances know where I stand politically and morally.
 Others may not.
 Some of you may not know anything about me.
 That is OK.
 The message is the same.